Considering Letting Your Own Home? Essential Insights for UK and Plymouth Landlords

 2. Insurance Cover

 Your standard home insurance policy will not cover a rented property.
-You'll need specialist landlord insurance, which typically covers buildings, contents (if applicable), public liability, and loss of rent.
+You will need specialist landlord insurance, which typically covers buildings, public liability, and loss of rent.
 Ensure your policy is comprehensive and protects you against potential risks.

 3. Furnished or Unfurnished?

-Deciding whether to let your home furnished or unfurnished depends on your target tenant demographic and the local market.
-Unfurnished properties often attract long-term tenants, while furnished might appeal to professionals or those on shorter contracts.
-Remember, if furnished, you'll be responsible for ensuring all furniture meets fire safety regulations.
+Deciding whether to let your home furnished or unfurnished depends on the local market in Plymouth.
+Unfurnished properties often attract long term tenants, while furnished might appeal to professionals or those on shorter contracts.
+Remember, if you go with furnished, you will be responsible for ensuring all furniture meets fire safety regulations.

 4. Personal Belongings

 This is where the emotional attachment often comes into play.
-You'll need to decide what to store, what to sell, and what to leave for tenants.
+You will need to decide what to store and what to leave for tenants.
 Any items left must be in good condition and inventoried meticulously.
-Consider professional storage for sentimental items.
+Consider professional storage for sentimental items to keep them safe.

 As a landlord, you have significant legal obligations.
-These include:
+We are here to make moving easier, and that includes understanding these vital legalities.

-• Gas Safety: An annual Gas Safety Certificate (CP12) from a Gas Safe registered engineer.
+• Gas Safety: You must have an annual Gas Safety Certificate (CP12) from a Gas Safe registered engineer.

-• Electrical Safety: An Electrical Installation Condition Report (EICR) every five years, carried out by a qualified electrician.
+• Electrical Safety: An Electrical Installation Condition Report (EICR) is required every five years, carried out by a qualified electrician.

-• Fire Safety: Ensuring smoke alarms are fitted on every storey and carbon monoxide alarms in rooms with a solid fuel burning appliance.
-Furniture and furnishings must meet fire resistance standards.
+• Fire Safety: You must ensure smoke alarms are fitted on every storey and carbon monoxide alarms are in rooms with a solid fuel burning appliance.

 • Energy Performance Certificate (EPC): Your property must have a valid EPC with a minimum rating of E before it can be let.